VerdantPanda/NETS-213-Project/README.md

 - qs_answered: an array of questions answered, containing the question ID, the time the question was answered by this particular worker, and a 0 or 1 associated with what the worker answered

 ### Aggregation
+To be found under data_processing -> ag_module.
+Worker votes are aggregated by using a polling system.
+A simple majority vote will be used to inform the buyer which of the two options they should choose from.

 ### QC Module
+To be found under data_processing -> qc_module.
+Quality control is done by having the worker input his/her id so that we can track which users are working on which poll.
+This way, we have access to who voted for which option so we can filter out workers who are randomly clicking any option.